pfren1998/SELINA/README.md

 Running this command will output three files:

-- `query_predictions.txt`: predicted cell types for each cell in the query data(default choose the cell type corresponding to the max probablity as the prediction results)
+- `query_predictions.txt`: predicted cell type for each cell in the query data(choose the cell type corresponding to the max probablity as the default prediction results)

 - `query_probability.txt`: probablity of cells predicted as each of the reference cell types